Rence54/alx-pre_course/README.md

 # alx-pre_course
-I am now a alx student, this is my first reprository as a full time software.
+I am now a alx student, this is my first repository as a full-stack software engineer.